tauimonen/phishing_ML/README.md

 ```
 This will run H2O AutoML, train multiple models, and return the best model along with test performance metrics.

+***A demonstration of how to use the package and its modules can be found in the project folder under phishing_ml_demo/usage.ipynb.***

 ## Notes
 ### Notes